Byron/gitoxide/README.md

 Further, the [`gix` crate documentation with the `git2` search term](https://docs.rs/gix/0.54.1/gix/?search=git2) helps to find all currently known `git2` equivalent method calls.
 Please note that this list is definitely not exhaustive yet, but might help if you are coming from `git2`.

-What follows is a high-level list of features along with their support
+What follows is a high-level list of features and those which are planned:

 * [x] clone
 * [x] fetch